-Angeline Varona Flaunts Flawless Bikini Body In A Sexy Two-Piece: ‘Chasing Sunsets In Mexico’
+Angeline Varona Flaunts Flawless Bikini Body In A Sexy Two-Piece: 'Chasing Sunsets In Mexico'

-Angeline Varona made her 2.9 million followers happy with a brand-new bikini update added to her Instagram page on February 11.
-The social media star spent time exploring and enjoying nature’s beauty in Mexico.
+Angeline Varona made her 2.9 million followers happy with a brand-new bikini update she added to her Instagram page on February 11.
+The social media star spent time exploring and enjoying nature's beauty in Mexico.
 She wore a skimpy two-piece swimsuit, which showcased her incredibly fit figure.

 The first and last snaps were similar.
-Angeline was seen standing on the swimming pool’s ledge in her sexy bathing suit.
-She stood with her back facing the camera, and the stance showcased her round posterior that several fans found titillating.
+Angeline was seen standing on the swimming pool's ledge in her sexy bathing suit.
+She stood with her back facing the camera, and the stance showcased her round posterior.
 The babe parted her legs and lifted her left heel as she raised her right arm, touching the top of her head.
 Meanwhile, she used her other hand to hold her bottled drink.

-The hottie gazed at the horizon, adoring the beauty of the sunset.
-The shots were taken in an elevated location.
-Behind her was an infinity pool with stunning views of the sea and small islands.
-According to the geotag, she was in Cala de Mar Ixtapa.

-Angeline rocked a sexy bikini that had Gucci-inspired prints.
+Angeline rocked a sexy bikini with a Gucci-inspired print.
 The top featured tiny triangle cups that strained against her shapely breasts.
 As a result, a hint of sideboob and underboob was visible.
 The plunging neckline exposed an ample amount of her cleavage as well.
-The swimwear had floss-like straps that went behind her neck for support, and it helped to highlight her shoulders and lean arms.
+The swimwear had floss-like straps that tied around her neck for support and it helped to highlight her shoulders and lean arms.

 She sported matching bottoms, which were just as revealing.
 They boasted high leg cuts that showcased her toned thighs and legs.
-Thin strings made up the waistband, and it clung to her waist, accentuating her curvy hips.
-The low cut in the front helped highlight her flat tummy and abs.
+Thin strings made up the waistband and it clung to her waist, accentuating her curvy hips.
+The low cut in the front helped to highlight her flat tummy and abs.

 Angeline wore her favorite nameplate necklace and stud earrings with her beach day attire.
 She styled her brunette hair down, letting her natural waves show.